Scattering and absorption of ultracold atoms by nanotubes: Nanotube Oscillations

-Up until now we have assumed the nanotube may be treated as a static object.
-However, it is possible that the interaction between atoms and nanotubes is significantly affected by thermal or mechanical oscillations of the nanotube.
-This might produce deleterious effects but conversely, might prove useful in cooling nanoscaled objects.
-We therefore end our investigation by considering the effects of a vibrating nanotube on a BEC.
-This time we consider a full three-dimensional system with the potential further simplified to a step function.
-The dynamics are again modeled by the Gross-Pitaevskii equation with $10^4$ $^{87}$Rb atoms, trap frequencies as before.
-The simulation begins with the BEC ground state in the trap and the tube potential is ramped up over 1\:ms which simulates insertion of the tube.
-The tube is then oscillated sinusoidally for 0.02\:s with an amplitude of $A=1.5$\:$\mu$m, variable frequency, $f$.
-This may be achieved by driving the tube with a piezo element.
+Thus far, we have assumed the nanotube to be a static object.
+However, it is possible that the interaction between atoms and nanotubes is significantly affected by thermally excited mechanical oscillations of the nanotube.
+We therefore end our investigation by considering the effects of a vibrating nanotube on a BEC with a simple model system.
+In addition to ascertaining the role of thermal efffects in the experiments (not to mention general nanosystems), this also affords us the opportunity to consider the effect of a vibrating cantilever on cold atom systems, which is also the subject of current work \cite{PhysRevLett.107.223001}.

+Here we model a full three-dimensional system (no cylindrical symmetry as in the previous section) with the potential further simplified to a step function with side lengths $x=470\:$nm and $z=390\:$nm.
+The tube is aligned along the $y$-axis in this case \cite{footnotecapturerad}.
+In the light of the previous section and Ref.\ \cite{PhysRevLett.95.073201}, the results using this simplified potential and a BEC are not expected to differ greatly from those using a full CP potential.
+The dynamics are again modelled by the GPE with $10^4$ $^{87}$Rb atoms, trap frequencies as before.
+The simulation begins with the BEC ground state in the trap.
+The tube potential is then ramped up over $1\:$ms which simulates insertion.
+The tube is then oscillated sinusoidally for $0.02\:$s in the $x$-direction with an amplitude of $A$, frequency $f$.
 Spatial and energy cut-offs absorb atoms that are excited to very high energies by the process; we typically lose 80-90\% of the atoms.
-The tube potential is then suddenly turned off and the one-particle density matrix of the cloud is then evaluated after averaging over 0.04 seconds.
-This reveals the relative occupation of the ground state mode, $f_c$, after Penrose-Onsager \cite{PhysRev.104.576}.
+The tube potential is then suddenly turned off and the one-particle density matrix $\rho^{(1)}(z,z')=\left\langle \Psi^\dagger(z)\Psi(z') \right\rangle$ of the cloud is evaluated.
+This is done using the ergodic hypothesis \cite{PhysRevA.72.063608}, which allow us to replace the ensemble average by a time average of the line $\Psi(0,0,z)$ over 0.04 seconds.
+This enables us to estimate the relative occupation of the ground state mode, $f_c$, after Penrose-Onsager \cite{PhysRev.104.576}.

 We plot $f_c$ against the vibration frequency of the tube in Fig.\ \ref{fig:osctube}.